andyfreer/dashpay-proto/README.md

 $ npm run start
 ```

+To test you can access the API, visit [https://localhost:8080/ping](https://localhost:8080/ping) in your browser and you should see the response "pong".

+If you get a certificate error with your generated SSL keys, add an exception to your browser to allow them.

 ###Running the client
 After building and starting the node app, open the built HTML file in a web browser:
 ```